chiaraco/HABiC/README.md

 # Implementation of HABiC and Wass-NN

 ## Installation
 To install requirements, refer to the [`requirements.yml`](requirements.yml) file.

-If you use `conda`, then you can install an environment called `HABiCenv` by executing the following command:
+If you use `conda`, then you can install an environment called `HABiCenv`.
+First, clone this repository ([Cloning a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)) or download it ([Downloading a repository](https://docs.github.com/en/get-started/start-your-journey/downloading-files-from-github)).

+Then, open an Anaconda prompt in the HABiC folder and run the following command :
 ```bash
 > conda env create -f requirements.yml
 ```